Thousands of chicks arrive dead to farmers amid USPS turmoil

 “Usually they arrive every three weeks like clockwork,” she said.
 “And out of 100 birds you may have one or two that die in shipping.”

-Thousands of birds that moved through the Postal Service’s processing center in Shrewsbury, Massachusetts, were also dead, impacting several farms in Maine and New Hampshire, Henderson said.
+Henderson told the newspaper thousands of birds that moved through the Postal Service’s processing center in Shrewsbury, Massachusetts, were also dead, impacting several farms in Maine and New Hampshire.

-Steve Doherty, a spokesman for the USPS, said the agency “can’t locate a claim being filed for this loss.”
-Some animals, including live chicks, can be mailed safely under proper conditions.
+The Postal Service’s media contact for the Eastern U.S. did not immediately return a Press Herald reporter’s message Wednesday.

 “It’s one more of the consequences of this disorganization, this sort of chaos they’ve created at the post office and nobody thought through when they were thinking of slowing down the mail,” Pingree said, adding that her office has received dozens of complaints from farmers and others trying to raise a small flock of chickens in the backyard.